 Bosworth returned to Lawrence after the war.
 She married Nunzie F. Lafratta (1908–1995), who was also from Madison.
 They returned to live in their hometown, where Ivy died in 1994.
 The Lafrattas are buried at the Maine Veterans’ Memorial Cemetery.
 I am unable to find any record of the couple having children.

-2nd Lieutenant Brady was listed on the December 31, 1943 roster as Head Nurse, Surgical Ward with a rank of 2nd lieutenant.
+2nd Lieutenant Brady served at Camp Upton, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+She was listed on the December 31, 1943 roster as Head Nurse, Surgical Ward with a rank of 2nd lieutenant.
 She had left the unit by the time of the next extant roster on May 1, 1944.
-An intriguing possibility is that she joined 2nd Lieutenant Betty McGaulley at Anzio, as indicated by the caption of a photograph printed on March 4, 1944 in the Mansfield News-Journal (Mansfield, Ohio) as well as several other papers on different dates.
-The caption of the photograph states:
+On January 31, 1944, she and 2nd Lieutenant Betty McGaulley were transferred to the 33rd Field Hospital.
+The pair served at Anzio and appeared in a photograph printed on March 4, 1944 in the Mansfield News-Journal (Mansfield, Ohio) as well as several other papers on different dates.
+The caption of the photograph stated:

 German bombing or shelling by long range artillery is not enough to halt the “primping up” of American nurses on the beachhead below Rome.
 Lieut.
 Mary Brady, of Brooklyn, N. Y., holds the mirror here while her medical colleague, Lieut.
 Elizabeth T. McGaulley of Plattsburg, N. Y., repairs her tousled hair-do.

-With the Brooklyn lead, I found an article in The Brooklyn Daily Eagle from February 27, 1945 which stated: “First Lt.
+With the Brooklyn lead, I found an article in the Brooklyn Eagle from February 27, 1945 which stated: “First Lt.
 Mary L. Brady of 302 Garfield Place has arrived at Miami Army Air Field, Fla., after 25 months of service in a field hospital in Italy.”
+It seems fairly certain that this is the correct woman, since the 32nd Station Hospital went overseas 25 months prior to the article.
+(Unfortunately, the 1940 census seems to jump from 300 to 306 Garfield Place.)

 A list of 32nd Station Hospital members compiled for the unit’s 1982 reunion listed Mary L. Brady as being someone the reunion committee was unable to contact due to an outdated address; the last one on file for her was 704 Eighth Avenue in Brooklyn, New York.
-I have been unable to learn anything else about this nurse.
+(That address is only about eight blocks away from the Garfield Place address above.)

-It appears that 1st Lieutenant Brammer joined the 32nd Station Hospital with the rest of the unit’s female personnel on December 29, 1942 at Camp Kilmer, New Jersey.
-Her “Report of Nursing Activities – 1943” narrates all events from that point forward (always as “we”) with personal touches that suggest she was a member of the unit from the very beginning.
-If this is correct, she was mentioned in 2nd Lieutenant Dorothy Mowbray’s unpublished manuscript, which, when describing the chaos at Camp Kilmer, states:
+1st Lieutenant Brammer joined the 32nd Station Hospital with the rest of the unit’s female personnel on December 29, 1942 at Camp Kilmer, New Jersey.
+An August 23, 1945 article in the St. Ansgar Enterprise (“Captain Helen W. Brammer Awarded the Bronze Star Medal for Meritorious Duty”) stated that she had served in the same station hospital “since December, 1942.”
+Given that she was the only 32nd Station Hospital nurse in the unit with the rank of 1st lieutenant until October 1943, she was most likely the unit’s chief nurse from the very beginning.
+If so, she was mentioned in 2nd Lieutenant Dorothy Mowbray’s unpublished manuscript, which, when describing the chaos at Camp Kilmer, stated:

 The uncertainty, noise and tension were great.
 It is a wonder that the chief nurse did not lose her mind, but she had one of the best qualifications for her position, and that is an admirable disposition.